Are You Looking for a Top Momentum Pick? Why Ryan Specialty Group (RYAN) is a Great Choice

 While many investors like to look for momentum in stocks, this can be very tough to define.
 There is a lot of debate surrounding which metrics are the best to focus on and which are poor quality indicators of future performance.
 The Zacks Momentum Style Score, part of the Zacks Style Scores, helps address this issue for us.

-Below, we take a look at Ryan Specialty Group (RYAN), which currently has a Momentum Style Score of B. We also discuss some of the main drivers of the Momentum Style Score, like price change and earnings estimate revisions.
+Below, we take a look at Ryan Specialty Group (RYAN), a company that currently holds a Momentum Style Score of B. We also talk about price change and earnings estimate revisions, two of the main aspects of the Momentum Style Score.

 It's also important to note that Style Scores work as a complement to the Zacks Rank, our stock rating system that has an impressive track record of outperformance.
 Ryan Specialty Group currently has a Zacks Rank of #2 (Buy).
 Our research shows that stocks rated Zacks Rank #1 (Strong Buy) and #2 (Buy) and Style Scores of A or B outperform the market over the following one-month period.